 Key Hiring Metrics for tech: 5 Takeaways

-- “Rest of world” does almost twice as many calls or interviews per hire as the other regions and has the second to highest time to fill.
-So for instance, if you’re hiring in Latin America or Africa, expect to dedicate more effort in nurturing relationships with candidates.
-Or, if you can reduce your number of assessments, you may hire significantly faster than the competition.
+- “Rest of world” does almost twice as many calls or interviews per hire as the other regions.
+So, if you can reduce your number of assessments, you may hire significantly faster than the competition.

-- Hiring teams in Asia are the quickest to spot the best candidate when he or she enters their hiring process.
-Partnered with the fact that they get the most qualified candidates per hire among all regions, this might indicate a very refined recruitment method or the vast availability of tech talent, or a combination of both.
+- Hiring teams in Australia get the most qualified candidates per hire among all regions.
+This might indicate a very refined recruitment method or the vast availability of tech talent, or a combination of both.

-- UK & Ireland and Europe take the longest to fill a position, while they conduct fewer calls or interviews than other areas.
+- EMEA & Asia take the longest to fill a position, while they conduct fewer calls or interviews than other areas.
 This might indicate that their high time to fill is probably not a product of long assessment stages.
 If you’re hiring in these regions, you could apply strategies to get more qualified tech candidates (the current average of 22 is relatively low compared to other areas) to widen your pool or identify and improve bottlenecks in other hiring stages.

-- Hiring teams in the US & Canada have the shortest hiring process, while getting more qualified candidates on average and conducting more assessments than Europe.
+- Hiring teams in the US & Canada have one of the shortest hiring processes, while getting more qualified candidates on average and conducting the same assessments as Europe.
 This data could indicate that they make fast decisions about moving candidates through their pipeline.
 In this case, time to fill can be reduced through advertising in the right places to get good candidates in a shorter time or applying better sourcing techniques.

-- Australia comes second only to Asia in terms of average qualified tech candidates per hire.
-They do fewer calls or interviews than Asia, but they take slightly longer to spot and hire the best candidates.
-So if you’re hiring in Australia, consider streamlining your screening and job offer processes, as well as training hiring teams to make faster decisions.
+- UK & Ireland comes second only to Australia in terms of time to fill per hire.
+They do fewer calls or interviews compared to all other regions, but they take slightly longer to spot and hire the best candidates.
+So if you’re hiring in UK & Ireland, consider streamlining your screening and job offer processes, as well as training hiring teams to make faster decisions.

 Hung Lee provided numerous expert insights for this piece.
 Subscribe to the Recruiting Brainfood to get a weekly recap of the most interesting, inspirational and useful recruitment content on the Internet.